Blake McMeekin

-Data Science represents the way we sense the world.
+Analytics represents the way we sense the world.

 Data is “information in digital form.”
 It’s everything we see on a screen, every phone call, every video of our kids, and every satellite image of a distant galaxy.
-The amount of information today is inconceivable - as of 2022 “roughly 2500 petabytes” of new data is generated every day, and that number is expected to grow continuously.
+The amount of information today is inconceivable - as of 2022 “roughly 2500 petabytes” of new data is generated every day, and that number grows continuously.
+How do we relate to these incredible streams of information, and how can we use them to understand and improve the world?

 Systems Analysis represents the way we understand the world.